 We are social entrepreneurs and creative change agents.
 Since the launch of the HHEC, we have been cultivating like-minded problem solvers, education innovators, and social entrepreneurs to develop the next generation of leaders and hip-hop education ideas.
 Through our Fellows and Scholars Program, we have supported over 100 projects and initiatives.
 Our visiting scholar program supports international research, scholarship, and community programming projects.
 Scholars have visited from Japan, South Africa, United Kingdom, Germany, Brazil, Canada, Ukraine, and France.

-The HHEC is spearheading social change through the development of the first online — Communiversity — whereby the community and university come together to develop a centralized hub and international alliance.
-Utilizing hip-hop culture as a social engineering tool, HHEC Communiversity is a one of kind platform where Hip-Hop educators, teaching artists, scholars, social workers, and students can share research and resources; publish, market and sell educational material; and, archive and preserve hip-hop and their own history.
+Utilizing hip-hop culture as a social engineering tool, HHEC Communiversity is a one of kind multimedia digital library designed for students and Hip-Hop educators, teaching artists, scholars, social workers, and industry professionals can share research projects and manage resources; publish, market and sell educational material; and, archive and preserve hip-hop and their own history.

 IX.
 THINK TANK

-Through our professional development services and sponsored events, we share resources and provide tools for educators and teaching artists to implement hip-hop education in their classrooms and communities.
+Through our professional development services and sponsored events, we share information, resources, and tools with educators, teaching artists, cultural leaders, scholars, and pre-service teachers.